Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 Validating with DataParallel
 ============================

-When training using a ``strategy`` that splits data from each batch across GPUs, sometimes you might need to aggregate them on the main GPU for processing (DP).
+When validating using a ``strategy`` that splits data from each batch across GPUs, sometimes you might need to aggregate them on the main GPU for processing (DP).

 In this case, implement the :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_step_end`